-- have already been working as language teachers or are just starting a career in language teaching, and wish to develop professionally and academically;
+- have already been working as language teachers or are just starting or thinking of starting a career in language teaching, and wish to develop professionally and academically;

 - are interested in language in use in society, business or other professional fields, and want to develop their career in language-related industries (media, publishing, translating, language technology, international marketing, public relations);

 - may also be interested in pursuing PhD studies in the future.

 Studying an MA with us is a truly global experience.
 Each year we welcome MA students from all over the world.
 The map below shows countries of origin of our MA students in the last 3 years.

 You will be taught by experts in Applied Linguistics, who are known for cutting edge research in their fields.
 Their work is regularly published in important international journals, and they are regularly invited to speak at major international conferences.
 At the same time, nearly all of them have a background in English Language Teaching and understand how to apply research to addressing teaching and learning issues in the classroom.

 small class sizes and Individual attention